takeiteasy/jcc/DEBUGGER.md

 ## Features

-- **Source-Level Debugging**: The debugger maps bytecode instructions to their original source code locations.
-When you step through the code, it displays the current file, line number, and the corresponding source line, providing a seamless debugging experience.
+- **Source-Level Debugging**: The debugger maps bytecode instructions to their original source code locations with precise column tracking.
+When you step through the code, it displays the current file, line number, column number, and the corresponding source line, providing a seamless debugging experience.
+Column numbers are UTF-8 aware for correct positioning in multi-byte character source files.
 - **Advanced Breakpoints**: Set breakpoints using multiple formats:
     - By line number in the current file (`break 42`).
     - By file and line number (`break test.c:42`).